VAT on Silver Bullion

-It is important to remember, the above products are free from VAT on the original purchase only.
-Storage and management fees are still liable for VAT.
+It is important to remember, although the above products are free from VAT on the purchase of the item, storage and management fees are still liable for VAT.
 The international ranges of gold bullion coins which are sold by The Royal Mint including The Krugerrand and Maple are also VAT free.
 Silver coins, regardless of the country of issue, are subject to VAT at the current rate of 20%.

 Which Royal Mint Bullion products are free from Capital Gains Tax (CGT)?

 All UK legal tender is free from CGT.
 Including:

 - The Sovereign

 What’s the difference between VAT and CGT?

 VAT is the tax you pay on something you buy, which usually adds 20% to the price.
 But there is also a 5% VAT rate and a 0% rate.

 CGT is the tax you pay on the profit you’ve made on an item when it’s sold.
 For example, if you bought a coin for £250 and sold it for £700, the CGT would be on the £450 you made from the sale.
 But you don’t have to pay CGT if all your gains in a year are under your tax-free allowance.

 Want to find out more?
 Read more about gold and Capital Gains Tax and sign up to The Royal Mint bullion email newsletter on our home page.